 The two international airports in South Africa that Epic Enable use are Cape Town International Airport (CPT) and the O.R.
 Tambo International Airport (ORTIA) in Johannesburg.
 A 13-24 hour long flight depending on where you are coming from is expected.

 Epic Enable has a Mercedes Benz Sprinter Bus, which is used for airport transfers.
 Both airport transfers from Johannesburg airport to Willow Park hotel as well as from Cape Town airport to the Epic Guest House are an additional fee.

 Every safari through Epic Enable tour starts around 7am so due to the long flight it is advisable to stay in Johannesburg or Cape Town overnight to be refreshed for the several hour journey the following day to Kruger National Park.

 Added Transfer Costs

-On Epic Enable’s 8-Day Kruger Safari the airport transfer on arrival is at extra cost.
-After the safari you are dropped off for free at the airport or the hotel.
-A next day airport transfer from hotel to airport would be another charge.
+On Epic Enable’s 8-Day Kruger Safari the airport transfer on arrival is at an extra cost.
+After the safari, you are dropped off for free at the airport or the hotel.
+A next-day airport transfer from the hotel to the airport would be another charge.

 On Epic Enable’s 12-Day Kruger & Cape Town Tour the airport transfer on arrival in Johannesburg and in Cape Town on departure on day 12 is an additional fee.